Delta456/box-cli-maker/README.md

 It uses [mattn/go-runewidth](https://github.com/mattn/go-runewidth) for Unicode and Emoji support though there are some limitations:

 - `Windows Terminal`, `ConEmu` and `Mintty` are the only known terminal emulators which can render Unicode and Emojis properly on Windows.
-- Indic Text only works on very few Terminals as few support it.
+- Indic Text only works on very few Terminals.
 - It is recommended not to use this for Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), `CI/CDs` etc. because they use a font that only has ASCII support and other Character Sets are used, which becomes problematic for finding the length as the font changes at runtime.
 - Some changes may be needed to your font which supports Unicode and Emojis else the right vertical alignment may likely break.

 #### 3. Terminal Color Detection

-It is possible to round off True Color provided to 8 bit or 4 bit according to your terminal's maximum capacity.
+It is possible to round off True Color provided to 8-bit or 4-bit according to your terminal's maximum capacity.

 There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
 If you have a fix for your terminal then you can always make a PR.

 The following two points are only applicable for **Unix** systems:

-- If the module can't detect True Color of the terminal then your environment variable `COLORTERM` must be changed to `truecolor` or `24bit` for True Color support.
+- If the module can't detect the True Color of the terminal then your environment variable `COLORTERM` must be changed to `truecolor` or `24bit` for True Color support.

-- If Targetting 8 bit color based terminals and the module couln't detect it, then the environment variable `TERM` must be set to the name of the terminal emulator with `256color` as suffix like `xterm-256color`.
+- If Targetting 8-bit color-based terminals and the module couldn't detect it, then the environment variable `TERM` must be set to the name of the terminal emulator with `256color` as a suffix like `xterm-256color`.

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or `TERM` environment variable which gives `DUMB` so the module will output some garbage value or a warning if used.